lightning/bolts/11-payment-encoding.md

 * `p` (1): `data_length` 52.
 256-bit SHA256 payment_hash.
 Preimage of this provides proof of payment.
 * `s` (16): `data_length` 52.
 This 256-bit secret prevents forwarding nodes from probing the payment recipient.
 * `d` (13): `data_length` variable.
 Short description of purpose of payment (UTF-8), e.g. '1 cup of coffee' or 'ナンセンス 1杯'
+* `m` (27): `data_length` variable.
+Additional metadata to attach to the payment.
+Note that the size of this field is limited by the maximum hop payload size.
+Long metadata fields reduce the maximum route length.
 * `n` (19): `data_length` 53.
 33-byte public key of the payee node
 * `h` (23): `data_length` 52.
 256-bit description of purpose of payment (SHA256).
 This is used to commit to an associated description that is over 639 bytes, but the transport mechanism for the description in that case is transport specific and not defined here.
 * `x` (6): `data_length` variable. `expiry` time in seconds (big-endian).
 Default is 3600 (1 hour) if not specified.